malevitzch/todolist/README.md

 # todolist
-A todo list project made using Spring
+A todo list project made using Spring for backend and React for the frontend